Glimepiride Metformin Pioglitazone 2mg 500mg 15mg - Manufacturers & Suppliers - Third Party Contract Manufacturing - PCD Pharma Franchise

 • Adjunct to diet and exercise

-The drug is agonist for PPAR receptors (peroxisome proliferator-activated receptor) which is important for insulin action.
-It also causes resistance of insulin in liver which causes decrease in hepatic glucose output.
+The drug is an agonist for PPAR receptors (peroxisome proliferator-activated receptor) which is important for insulin action.
+It also causes resistance to insulin in the liver which causes a decrease in hepatic glucose output.

-In fasting condition of the patients, the drug bioavailability is about 50% to 60%.
-Food decreases the absorption of drug.
+Absorption- In the fasting condition of the patients, the drug bioavailability is about 50% to 60%.
+Food decreases the absorption of drugs.

-The drug is well absorbed with peak drug concentration attaining in 2 to 3hrs.
-When drug is administered with food the concentration maximum was decreased by 8%
+Absorption- The drug is well absorbed with peak drug concentration attaining in 2 to 3hrs.
+When the drug is administered with food the concentration maximum was decreased by 8%

-The drug is well distributed in the body and volume of distribution is 8.8 L. the drug is metabolized by oxidative biotransformation.
+Distribution- The drug is well distributed in the body and the volume of distribution is 8.8 L. The drug is metabolized by oxidative biotransformation.
 In the biotransformation of glimepiride to M1, cytochrome P450 2C9 is involved.
 The major metabolites are the cyclohexyl hydroxy methyl derivative (M1) and the carboxyl derivative (M2).

-After oral administration the drug attains its maximum concentration in 2 hrs.
+Absorption- After oral administration, the drug attains its maximum concentration in 2 hrs.

 • In lactating mothers